knrbokhari/Node.js-Development-Task/README.md

 ## Configure app
-Create `.env` file.
-Open `Node.js-Development-Task/.env` then You will need:
+Create a `.env` file.
+Open `Node.js-Development-Task/.env` then You will need to give your mongo_DB URL and JWTKEY:

 ```
 MONGO_DB =